G-Core/product-documentation/documentation/dns/dns-records.md

 ## What's next?

-Add the record you want according to the guide: <a href="https://gcore.com/docs/dns/dns-records/manage-dns-records-non-advanced-interface-mode" target="_blank">Manage DNS records</a>
+Add records using our guide on <a href="https://gcore.com/docs/dns/dns-records/manage-dns-records-non-advanced-interface-mode" target="_blank">managing DNS records</a>.